GreenDamTan/fastapi-dls_mirror/README.md

 ### `GET /-/health`

 Status endpoint, used for *healthcheck*.

+### `GET /-/config`

-Shows also current version and commit hash.
+Shows current runtime environment variables and their values.

 ### `GET /-/readme`